nadeemZe/notifications_with_fcm/README.md

 There are 3 conditions when we receive notifications:

- 1-When the app is closed.
+ 1-When the app is closed.\n
- 2-When the app is opened and the user is using it.
- 3-When the app is not opened not it is completely closed.
+ 2-When the app is opened and the user is using it.\n 3-When the app is not opened not it is completely closed.
 It is running in the background.

 ### TO handle the notifications in your flutter app